 BECK SPYDER Electric Vehicle

-We first thought we would build the Spyder with a standard 110 hp VW gas engine but became more intrigued with the idea of making it an all electric vehicle, so I ordered a 550 eRoller from Special Edition, Inc. and it was delivered to Scott’s shop in October 2009.
+We first thought we would build the BECK Spyder with a standard 110 hp VW gas engine but became more intrigued with the idea of making it an all electric vehicle, so I ordered an eRoller from Special Edition, Inc. and it was delivered to Scott’s shop in October 2009.

 Both Scott and I were always up for a challenge and neither one of us new very much about electric vehicles except that I had recently found a website WWW.EVTV.ME run by Jack Rickard of Cape Girardeau, Missouri.